56 Different Types of Ants in Louisiana

 It’s common for these types of ants in Louisiana to raid their target colony and return with 50% or more of the colony’s members.

-The ants will not stop until the raided colony is completely destroyed.
+The ants will not stop until the raided colony is destroyed.
 The Ruby Amazon Ant has earned its name because it raids other colonies for food, which can be harvested from the corpses left behind by the workers.

 They are also known as Red Imported Fire Ants because they were imported from South America and used as a pest control measure against other insects.